Colonial era New England meetinghouse

 The Father of Kingston: Major John Bradford

 His most enduring legacy was his profound generosity.
 In 1717, he donated 14 acres of land for a Meeting House, Burying Place, and Training Field.
 This land remains central to Kingston's historic district today.
-He later provided additional land for the minister's house, ensuring the precinct could attract and support its religious leader.
+He later provided additional land for the minister's use, underscoring his commitment to building a self-sustaining community.